Working with Font Variations»

-- Open the Font Info dialog (File > Font Info) and switch to the Masters page.
+Open the Font Info dialog File > Font Info.

-c) Select Duplicate Current Master and Glyphs to create a copy of the selected font master and copy all glyphs from the selected master.
+- Select Duplicate Current Master and Glyphs to create a duplicate of the selected font master and copy all the glyphs from it.

-If Copy Font Metrics is turned on, the new master will inherit font metrics from the original font master.
+- Copy Font Metrics If this option is turned on, the new master will inherit font metrics from the default font master.

-If Create Missing Glyphs is turned on, the new master will have the same glyphset as existing masters.
-Missing glyphs will be added if they are missing in the original font master.
+- Create Missing Glyphs, If this option is turned on, the new master will have the same glyphset as existing masters.
+Missing glyphs will be added if they are missing.

-To edit other font master properties, select the font master in the list of masters and go to the properties section below the list.
-Here you define the master’s position in the design space formed by axes.
-One of the masters in your font must be the default master.
-Mark it with the blue radio button in the list of masters.
-(If you generate a variable font with TrueType outlines, and it is used in an old environment that does not understand variable fonts, the font will just show up with the outline of the default master.)
+To select which master will be default, mark it with the blue radio button in the list.
+Choose the default master carefully — if you generate a variable font with TrueType outlines, and it is used in an old environment that does not understand variable fonts, the font will just show up with the outline of the default master.